nyDupont/writing_with_BEC/README.md

 # Writing with BEC

 A small Python toolkit that turns text into an image made of real absorption images of ultracold-atom **Bose-Einstein condensates (BEC)**.
-Each "pixel" of the rendered text is an actual experimental optical-density (OD) picture of a condensate, taken at LCAR (Laboratoire Collisions Agrégats Réactivité, Toulouse).
+Each pixel column of the rendered text is an actual experimental optical-density (OD) picture of a condensate, taken at LCAR (Laboratoire Collisions Agrégats Réactivité, Toulouse).

 This is the "BEC printer" used to produce the corresponding figure in the article and PhD theses cited below.